sodafoundation/documentation/content/releases/capri/_index.md

 ---
 title: Capri
 description: "This is the v0.6.1 release of OpenSDS"
-weight: 10
+weight: 2
 ---

-The OpenSDS Capri release completed June 21, 2019.
+The OpenSDS Capri release was completed on June 21, 2019.

 ## Features